alpeshdgapps/photoid-india-legal/index.md

 ### 1.1 Photos and Images

-When you use PhotoID India, you take or select photos for processing into document-size ID photos.
+When you use PhotoID India, you capture photos for processing into document-size ID photos.
 These photos:

 - Are processed on your device for the free preview using on-device face detection and preview processing
 - Are stored locally on your device unless you choose to delete them